flamebyrd/makesite/README.md

 To change the theme, change the line ```["theme"]: "modular"``` in *params.json*, eg if you wish to use the modular theme, change the line to ```["theme"]: "minimal"```.

-## Creating your own theme
+### Creating your own theme

 First, create a copy of whichever default theme is closest to what you want, and rename the folder to something descriptive, like *my_theme*.
 Then change the relevant line of *params.json* eg to ```["theme"]: "my_theme"```.

 Each theme folder has two relevant subfolders:
-  - css: CSS files defining the colours and fonts.
+  - **css**: CSS files defining the colours and fonts.
-  - templates: Jinja2 files defining the layout, structure and label text.
+  - **templates**: Jinja2 files defining the layout, structure and label text.

-### CSS
+#### CSS

-The two files in the css folder are style.css, which defines the light theme, and style-dark.css, which defines the dark theme.
+The two files in the *css* folder are *style.css*, which defines the light theme, and *style-dark.css*, which defines the dark theme.

 If you're not familiar with CSS, there are many tutorials online.

-### Templates
+#### Templates

 Templates are made using Jinja2, which is a templating language combining python and html.

 There are 4 main templates used:
 * **base.html.j2**: The layout for the header and footer for all pages
 * **single.html.j2**: The layout for the content portion of a single page
 * **list.html.j2**: The layout for a list of content, i.e. an index.html page